Privicore

 2.

-Policy detects critical operation
+Policy detects critical operation from event type

 3.